 - Patient portal: A good portal allows patients to remain engaged with their healthcare around the clock.
 This can reduce the patient intake time during an appointment and allows patients to contact their healthcare provider with questions or updates about their conditions.

 - ONC-ACB certification: Certifications of health IT systems from the ONC-ACB demonstrate that a system meets government guidelines for meaningful use.
 These guidelines are important for avoiding Medicare and Medicaid reductions and gaining incentive payments through MIPS and MACRA.
 A health IT system that is certified under the 2015 edition of ONC-ACB standards is capable for attestation through the programs.

-> The right EMR and practice management system can make a world of difference for a practice, while choosing the wrong one could lead to additional headaches and pronounced burnout amongst providers.
-To learn more about how to choose the right healthcare IT products for your practice, see our best picks for electronic medical records and our best picks for practice management software.
+The right EMR and practice management system can make a world of difference for a practice, while choosing the wrong one could lead to additional headaches and pronounced burnout amongst providers.
+To learn more about how to choose the right healthcare IT products for your practice, see our best picks for electronic medical records.

-> Leveraging EMR and practice management solutions is only half the battle
+Leveraging EMR and practice management solutions is only half the battle

 Healthcare IT systems are essential for a modern medical practice to realize its full potential.
 They offer significant benefits to providers and staff that can prevent or reduce burnout.
 However, implementing these solutions without addressing the root causes, which are sometimes organizational in nature, won't eliminate burnout.
 To truly combat burnout in a medical practice, it is important to fully account for the major pain points providers experience.
 Only by addressing these potential organizational problems, in many cases with the help of technological solutions, can a medical practice fight the threat of burnout.